benmarhnia-lab/GComputation_Workshop/README.md

 # GComputation_Workshop

-This repository includes three sets of code:
+This repository includes three sets of code related to g-computation:

 1: Chapter 13 from the What If Causal Inference Textbook (https://miguelhernan.org/whatifbook):
 File: chapter13.R